Article

 Ongoing global payroll administration costs

-After your company sets up an entity, you will be responsible for paying additional, ongoing costs as you hire new employees and expand your global workforce.
-Below is an example of the estimated costs a UK company may encounter.
+After your organization sets up an entity, you'll be responsible for paying additional, ongoing costs as you hire new employees and expand your global workforce.
+Below is an example of the estimated costs a UK organization may face.

 Cost Category | Min (Entity) | Max (Entity) | Min (EOR) | Max (EOR) |